Alkyl Halides - Elimination Reactions | Organic Chemistry 1

 E1 reactions:

-Elimination reactions which proceed via an intermediate carbocation ⇒ E1 reactions are unimolecular with a bond-breaking step following by a bond-making step.
+Elimination reactions which take place via an intermediate carbocation ⇒ E1 reactions are unimolecular with a bond-breaking step followed by a bond-making step.
 The kinetic rate only involves the starting material.
-Because the base does not appear in the rate equation, weak bases favor E1 reactions
+Since the base does not appear in the rate equation, weak bases favor E1 reactions

 Mechanism:

-In the first step, the leaving group comes off to form a planar carbocation, then in the second step, a β proton is removed by the base to give the alkene.
-Due to this 2-step mechanism, E1 reactions do not require anti periplanar geometry.
+In the first step, the leaving group comes off to form a planar carbocation.
+In the second step, a β proton is removed by the base to give the alkene.
+Because of this two-step mechanism, E1 reactions do not require an anti periplanar geometry.
 The first step is slower and therefore determines the rate: it is the rate-determining step.
 The major product will be the Zaitsev product

 Factors Favoring E1 or E2